immich-app/immich/cli/README.md

 # For developers

-To build the Immich CLI from source, run the following in the cli folder:
+To run the Immich CLI from source, run the following in the cli folder:

+    $ ts-node .

+You'll need ts-node, the easiest way to install it is to use npm:

+    $ npm i -g ts-node

+You can also build and install the CLI using

     $ npm run build

-TODO: document how to run the cli from source

-You can then install the CLI globally using

     $ npm install -g .